tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 The dataset contains numerous dimensions, the first one being Customer_id.
 The Customer_id is a unique ID that identifies an individual customer.
 The second column is called Churn Label, and it indicates if a customer churned with "Yes" and "No" labels.
 The dataset contains various other dimensions, such as demographic fields and information about premium plans.

 The dataset contains more than just dimensions, so let's look at some measures.
 The Total Charges column, for example, takes the sum of all monthly charges billed to a customer.
-You can see the description of the other columns in here too, but they can all be found in the metadata sheet.
+They can all be found in the metadata sheet.